cseptesting/floatcsep/docs/tutorials/case_g.rst

 Tests
 ~~~~~

-    With time-dependent models, now catalog evaluations found in :obj:`csep.core.catalog_evaluations` can be used.
+    Catalog-based evaluations found in :obj:`csep.core.catalog_evaluations` can be used.

     .. literalinclude:: ../../tutorials/case_g/tests.yml